Have you ever wondered what happens to Westonbirt Arboretum’s trees at the end of their life?

 We think these magnificent specimens deserve to be celebrated, even when they’re no longer viable as living specimens.
 This is why we’re thrilled to have started converting the old cattle shed into a Wood Centre where our visitors can learn all about the journey of trees.

-This new space will allow us to mill our own timber right here at the arboretum.
-Timber, furniture and handcrafted homewares will then be made available for sale to Westonbirt Arboretum visitors.
+This space allows us to mill our own timber right here at the arboretum.
+Timber, furniture and handcrafted homewares are also available for sale to Westonbirt Arboretum visitors.

 The sawmill shelter

-One of two new barn structures in the yard provides shelter to a sawmill.
-Purchasing a sawmill allows the arboretum to mill its own timber, ensuring that magnificent specimens are utilised to their full potential.
+One of two barn structures in the yard provides shelter to a sawmill.
+By purchasing a sawmill we've enabled the arboretum to mill its own timber, ensuring that magnificent specimens are utilised to their full potential.

 The timber barn

-We are now working on restoring the roof on the heritage cattle shed to create a brand new covered craft demonstration area.
-Here local craftspeople will be able to showcase their skills and the public will be able to view exciting demonstrations.
+The roof of the heritage cattle shed was restored to create a brand new covered craft demonstration area.
+Here local craftspeople showcase their skills, and the public are able to view exciting demonstrations.

-The storage barn will become a woodcraft shop and gallery space, where you'll be able to purchase handcrafted wooden items or even Westonbirt timber for use in your own craft projects.
+The storage barn has become a woodcraft shop and gallery space, where you can purchase handcrafted wooden items or even Westonbirt timber for use in your own craft projects.

 Take a woodworking course